This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

 For this report, we've selected Categories and Products.

 For each category selected, a user can Suppress Duplicates within the data by ticking the check box that appears next to the category name.
 This will suppress repeated items in the given category for the final report.

 In the Sorts tab, specify which Data Fields will be used to determine the order of data on the report.

 - To sort by a Data Field either drag and drop it to the Sort By Column, use the Add button, or double-click the field.

 - You can sort each Data Field in Ascending (A-Z, 0-9) or Descending (Z-A, 9-0) order.

-- Use the up () and down () arrows to indicate the sort priority.
+- Use the Move Item Up and Move Item Down icons to indicate the sort priority.

-- To remove a sort, click the delete button ().
+- To remove a sort, click the Delete icon.